secretstartups/handbook/content/job-families/product/product-manager.md

 ## Career paths

-### In role levels
+## Job Grades

-Read more about [levels](https://about.gitlab.com/handbook/hiring/vacancies/#definitions) at GitLab here.
+Read more about GitLab [Job Grades](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
 Within the Product Management Career Track we use the [Product Management Career Development Framework](https://about.gitlab.com/handbook/product/product-manager-role/product-CDF-competencies/) to determine requirements for PM roles.

 #### Intermediate Product Manager